axone-protocol/docs/docs/whitepaper/roles.md

 ### Curators

 Curators do not need to possess complex technical skills or knowledge.
 All it takes is the ability to do transactions via Keplr.
-Similarly, curators are not required to stake a minimum amount of KNOW.
+Similarly, curators are not required to stake a minimum amount of $KNOW.
 Depending on the individual's risk tolerance, curation may be especially attractive for those who are able to accurately evaluate items and have a good understanding of Web3 and of the underlying mechanics of bonding curves.

-In order for builders and Data Spaces to simply find an item, it must first be ranked.
+In order for Consumers and Data Spaces to simply find an item, it must first be ranked.
 Ranking is a process in which items are put in competition with each other so that they can be found more quickly and it's easier to place trust in them.

 Thus, if users had to guess which items to use, they would be less likely to find quality items on the first try.
 This is where curators come in.